 Signature Aviation recognised with a prestigious ‘A’ score for its efforts to combat climate change

-In January 2021, Signature Aviation was granted an ‘A’ grade by the environmental non-profit Carbon Disclosure Project (CDP) for its corporate initiatives to address global sustainability.
+7 January 2021 – Signature Aviation has been granted an ‘A’ grade by the environmental non-profit Carbon Disclosure Project (CDP) for its corporate initiatives to address global sustainability.
 The inclusion on CDP’s distinguished ‘A List’ recognises Signature for its considerable efforts towards corporate environmental transparency.

 Signature was ranked in the top 270 organisations out of a total 5,800+ that received a score.
 The ascension to the top 5% of highest performing companies is attributable to concerted efforts towards environmental stewardship by the organization, including commitments to reporting, mitigation, and technology.